delight-im/PHP-Auth/README.md

 }
 ```

+In any case, after the user’s password has been changed, you should send an email to their account’s primary email address as an out-of-band notification informing the user about this critical change.

 ### Changing the current user's email address

 If a user is currently logged in, they may change their email address.